On this page

 TOPN: Table of Bills by Popular Name - Locate US Federal Legislation by its popular title (e.g., Haida Land Exchange Act), rather than its official citation.
 Use TOPN to discover a law's accompanying Public Law, Statutes at Large, and US Code citations (as applicable).

-Note on Legislation Citation: When researching US legislation by citation you may have any combination of Public Law number, US Statutes at Large number, US Code number, or popular name of the legislation.
+Note on Legislation Citation: When researching US legislation by citation you may be working from any combination of Public Law number, US Statutes at Large number, US Code number, or popular name of the legislation.

 In general, a piece of legislation can have all four naming/citing conventions associated with it; each suggests a corresponding place to research.